Umuzi-org/ACN-syllabus/content/projects/oop/person/_index.md

 Hello, my name is Ryan, my gender is male and I am 30 years old.
 My interests are being a hardarse, agile and SSD hard drives.
 ```

-### Different numbers of interests should result in different strings
+### Important notes on sentence structure

 The sentence describing the `Person`'s interests should have a different format depending on how many interests that person has.
 Here are a few examples:

-- My interests are being a hardarse, agile and SSD hard drives.
+- `My interests are being a hardarse, agile and SSD hard drives.`
-- My interests are tea and cake.
+- `My interests are tea and cake.`
-- My interest is puppies.
+- `My interest is puppies.`
-- I have no interests.
+- `I have no interests.`

 Pay careful attention to the format of the strings above.
 Where are the commas?
 Which ones have an "and"?
+What other punctuation is there?
+Learn to pay attention to the fine details.

 Make sure that the `hello` function returns EXACTLY the correct string.
 The format should match the examples above.